Stnkybo/Voxel-Engine/README.md

 ## Dependencies
+### General
 * Ensure Python is installed and added to PATH to compile some dependencies
 * Ensure you have CMake min version 3.22
+### Linux
+* Ensure OpenGL is installed for your system (if your using linux, you can figure it out.)
+  * For Ubuntu: sudo apt install libgl1-mesa-dev libglu1-mesa-dev freeglut3-dev

 Other than that, it should install and download all other dependencies when cmake is run